jbee/ReTex/ReTex.md

 Define `define`'s `in` as `&ns` instead of `^`? making sure they always occur in a namespace? or both `\in [^ $ns]`, meaning in top level or in any element that is of nature `ns`

+When a `\define` has an attribute of nature `ns` the definition is made in the referenced namespace independent of in what namespace the definition was made.

 ## Imports
 Idea: could be elements before the use of a `ns[foo]` which establish where foo might be found.
 Their nature is unclear but usage would be like: